 In May 2014, the Financial Accounting Standards Board, or FASB, issued updated guidance and disclosure requirements for recognizing revenue.
 The new revenue recognition standard provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-However, in April 2015, the FASB proposed deferring the effective date for one year.
-Once the final deferral standard is issued, the guidance will be effective for us on January 1, 2018.
-This guidance may be applied retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
+This standard will be effective for us on January 1, 2018, and may be applied retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
 We are evaluating the potential impact of adopting this new accounting guidance.